sam81/pybdf/doc/intro.rst

 with the following fields:
 - data : an array of floats with dimensions nChannels X nDataPoints
 - trigChan : an array of integers with the triggers in decimal format
-- statusChan : an array of integers with the status codes in decimal format For example, to get the value of the first sample of the recording, in the first channel, you can type::
+- sysCodeChan : an array of integers with the status codes in decimal format For example, to get the value of the first sample of the recording, in the first channel, you can type::
   rec['data'][0,0]